kshepherd42/neo_auth_ident/README.md

 ## To do:
 - improve accuracy of results
 - create script to run all of the above in a single file
+- create parameters to mess with hyperparameters so they can be more easily edited and compared